loda-lang/loda-lang.github.io/spec.markdown

 ## **ban** (Bitwise And)

-Bitwise "and" of the target and source values.
-The result is negative, if and only if both the source and the target are negative.
+Bitwise _and_ of the target and source values according to the two's-complement integer representation.

 <a name="bor"/>

 ## **bor** (Bitwise Or)

-Bitwise "or" of the target and source values.
-The result is negative, if and only if the source or the target is negative.
+Bitwise _or_ of the target and source values according to the two's-complement integer representation.

 <a name="bxo"/>

 ## **bxo** (Bitwise Xor)

-Bitwise "xor" of the target and source values.
-The result is negative, if and only if either the source or the target is negative (exclusive).
+Bitwise _xor_ of the target and source values according to the two's-complement integer representation.

 <a name="lpb"/>